 - Waiting for a refund on the original return submitted?
 Hold off until you receive it before submitting your 1040X.
 An amended return can take up to 16 weeks to process.

-- If you owe more tax, file your 1040X ASAP to avoid possible penalties and interest from being tacked onto your account!
+- If you owe more money, file your 1040X ASAP to avoid possible penalties and interest from being tacked on!
 You can use IRS Direct Pay to pay directly from your bank account.